juembal/buggyfy/README.md

-# Bugify - QA Testing Demo App
+# Buggyfy - QA Testing Demo App

-## 🐛 About Bugify
+## 🐛 About Buggyfy

-Bugify is an intentionally buggy to-do manager application designed to showcase QA testing skills and methodologies.
+Buggyfy is an intentionally buggy to-do manager application designed to showcase QA testing skills and methodologies.
 This app contains **8 carefully crafted bugs** that demonstrate various types of issues commonly found in web applications.

 ## 🎯 Purpose